 0308.03I-02 BACKGROUND

 This SDP assesses licensed operator requalification program issues.
 The significance of an actual licensed operator error is better assessed using other SDPs that can determine the change in core damage frequency (CDF) and utilize human performance failure assessment tools such as SPAR-H. Licensed operator errors may also be reflected in performance indicators (PIs), when applicable.
-If actual licensed operator errors in the plant lead to the identification of performance deficiencies in the licensed operator requalification program, can be assessed using this SDP.
+If actual licensed operator errors in the plant lead to the identification of performance deficiencies in the licensed operator requalification program, the related findings can be assessed using this SDP.

 This SDP applies to the programmatic aspects (e.g., examination grading, examination quality, examination security) of operator requalification and to the performance of licensed operators during the written examination and the annual operating test.
 This SDP includes only those aspects of the requalification program that are important to plant risk.
 For example, although issues associated with the student feedback system may have only a very low impact on plant risk, a review of this feedback system may identify performance issues in other programs that have a more significant impact on plant risk and that should be assessed.

-While it is important to note that the NRC retains regulatory authority of operator licensing, requalification, and operator performance, the NRC maintains a Memorandum of Agreement with the Institute of Nuclear Power Operations.
+While it is important to note that the NRC retains regulatory authority of operator licensing, requalification, and operator performance, the NRC maintains a Memorandum of Agreement with the Institute of Nuclear Power Operations (INPO).
 The agreement states, in part, that the NRC will, “conduct performance-based inspections of training and qualification program effectiveness, as necessary and consistent with 10 CFR 50.120 and the NRC Inspection Manual.”
 The agreement also states, “Because INPO pursues correction of INPO-identified deficiencies and low-level trends from member corrective action program documents, the NRC will not pursue corrective action for INPO-identified deficiencies except as necessary to carry out its statutory duty to ensure public health and safety.”

 0308.03I-03 GUIDANCE

-This SDP is applicable to licensed operator requalification program , including licensed operators assigned to shift and staff crews, with either active or inactive licenses.
+This SDP is applicable to licensed operator requalification program findings, including licensed operators assigned to shift and staff crews, with either active or inactive licenses.
 This procedure is applicable to all license holders since a staff crew member with an active license could be immediately assigned to an on-shift position and because a staff crew member with an inactive license need only fulfill the minimum required time on-shift to activate a license.
 A crew is defined as any group of individuals evaluated as a single entity by the licensee based on performance in the dynamic simulator.

 Programmatic issues, such as requalification failure rates or examination quality, that do not result in actual risk-significant licensed operator plant performance errors may result in a White finding because those programmatic weaknesses increase the risk of potential operator errors in the plant.
 In addition to supplemental inspections, consult Inspection Procedure (IP) 71111.11 for a discussion of potential additional oversight activities, including the performance of IP 41500, “Training and Qualification Effectiveness,” or an NRC-administered requalification examination in accordance with NUREG-1021, “Operator Licensing Examination Standards for Power Reactors.”
 The Green/White thresholds in the SDP and the more-than-minor thresholds in IP 71111.11 related to requalification failure rates, written examination quality, and operating test quality are based on expert judgement.
 Operating experience has shown that the thresholds appropriately screen performance issues.
-The 20 percent more-than-minor thresholds in ensure that only programmatic issues, which are more than isolated or limited problems, are documented in inspection reports.
+The 20 percent more-than-minor thresholds in IP 71111.11 ensure that only programmatic issues, which are more than isolated or limited problems, are documented in inspection reports.
 The 40 percent Green/White threshold in the SDP is double the minor threshold so that only widespread programmatic issues with sufficient safety significance will cause a supplemental inspection.